duck2/xtextbg/README.md

-# drwr
+# xtextbg

-drwr renders text with Xft and sets it as root background. so you can set `fortune`s or other stuff you like your background.
+xtextbg renders text with Xft and sets it as root background. so you can set `fortune`s or other stuff you like your background.

-drwr is aware of `\n`. drwr is not aware of any other control characters. drwr will assume stdin is valid UTF-8.
+xtextbg is aware of `\n`. xtextbg is not aware of any other control characters. xtextbg will assume stdin is valid UTF-8.

 ### compiling